-3. This action has been filed by Swarovski to combat Internet Store operators who trade upon Swarovski's reputation and goodwill by offering for sale and/or selling unauthorized and unlicensed products using infringing and counterfeit versions of Swarovski's federally registered trademarks (collectively, the "Counterfeit Swarovski Products").
-Upon information and belief, Defendants create the Defendant Internet Stores by the dozens and design them to appear to be selling genuine Swarovski branded products, while actually infringing Swarovski's trademarks and selling Counterfeit Swarovski Products to unknowing consumers.
-The Defendant Internet Stores share unique identifiers, such as design elements and similarities of the counterfeit products offered for sale, establishing a logical relationship between them and suggesting that Defendants' counterfeiting operation arises out of the same transaction, occurrence, or series of transactions or occurrences.
-Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their counterfeiting operation.
-Swarovski is forced to file these actions to combat Defendants' counterfeiting of its registered trademarks, as well as to protect unknowing consumers from purchasing Counterfeit Swarovski Products over the Internet.
+3. This action has been filed by Swarovski to combat e-commerce store operators who trade upon Swarovski's reputation and goodwill by offering for sale and/or selling unauthorized and unlicensed products using infringing and counterfeit versions of Swarovski's federally registered trademarks (the "Counterfeit Swarovski Products").
+Defendants create e-commerce stores operating under one or more Seller Aliases that are advertising, offering for sale, and selling Counterfeit Swarovski Products to unknowing consumers.
+E-commerce stores operating under the Seller Aliases share unique identifiers, establishing a logical relationship between them and that Defendants' counterfeiting operation arises out of the same transaction, occurrence, or series of transactions or occurrences.
+Defendants attempt to avoid and mitigate liability by operating under one or more Seller Aliases to conceal both their identities and the full scope and interworking of their counterfeiting operation.
+Swarovski is forced to file this action to combat Defendants' counterfeiting of its registered trademarks, as well as to protect unknowing consumers from purchasing Counterfeit Swarovski Products over the Internet.
 Swarovski has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable trademarks as a result of Defendants' actions and seeks injunctive and monetary relief.